-In 2021, the Foundation for Science and Technology (FCT), through the FCCN Unit, once again distinguished innovative research work on the information preserved by Arquivo.pt, with a total of 15,000€ in prizes.
-Three works were distinguished for the way they use the historical information preserved by this service.
+In 2021 the Foundation for Science and Technology (FCT), Through the FCCN Unit, it once again recognized innovative research projects on information preserved by Arquivo.pt, with a total of €15,000 in prizes.
+Three projects were recognized for their use of historical information preserved by this service.
 Learn more about each of the projects.

 The winners of the 4th edition